leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/edge/screw.rst

 will assembly perfectly with each other.

 #.
 Open Blender and click on *File* located in the header of the Info editor again,
-   choose *Open Recent* and the file you saved for this exercise.
+   choose *Open Recent* and select the file you saved for this exercise.
    All of the things will be placed exactly the way you saved before.
    Choose the last saved blend-file; in the last exercise, you gave it the name "screw spring example.blend".
 #.
-Press the shortcut :kbd:`A` to deselect all vertices.
+Press the shortcut :kbd:`Alt-A` to deselect all vertices.
 #.
 Press the shortcut :kbd:`B`, and Blender will change the cursor; you are now in box selection mode.
 #.
 Open a box that selects all of the circle vertices except
    the two vertices you used to create the height of the extrusions in the last example.